The Humanities Dialogue

 climate change * resources * infrastructure * financial acceleration * mining * waste * healing *

 ritual * grief * repair * renewal * laboring * movement * rupture * depletion * creation

-- Quarterly keynotes – Kaplan will convene three large-scale keynotes on the theme of ENERGIES;
+- Quarterly keynotes – Kaplan is convening three large-scale keynotes on the theme of ENERGIES

-- Related curriculum – to advertise courses that relate to our theme so that students can join our collective brainstorming;
+- Related curriculum – Kaplan will advertise courses that relate to our theme so that students can join our collective brainstorming

-- Course enhancement grants – funds for enriching any courses related to the theme.
+- Course enhancement grants – Kaplan will provide funds for enriching courses related to the theme (see application information below)

 Are you teaching a course related to the ENERGIES theme in 2022-2023?
 Kaplan will promote it in connection with the Dialogue series.
 Please send the course title and quarter it will be offered to Jill Mannor: email@example.com.

 Course enhancement grants

 Enrich the content of your ENERGIES-related course with funds to cover performances, field trips, or guest lecturer honoraria (within university guidelines).
 Full details on the request form here (please download this form to your desktop to fill out/send).